Nilspace factors for general uniformity seminorms, cubic exchangeability and limits: On characteristic factors associated with nilpotent group actions

 \begin{defn}[Nilspace systems] A \emph{nilspace system} is a triple $(\ns,G,\phi)$ where $\ns$ is a compact nilspace, where $G$ is a group, and $\phi:G\to\tran(\ns)$ is a group homomorphism.
 If $G_\bullet$ is a filtration on $G$, and $\phi$ is a \emph{filtered-group} homomorphism, then we call $(\ns, (G,G_\bullet), \phi)$ a \emph{filtered nilspace system}.
 We say that $(\ns, G, \phi)$ (or $(\ns, (G,G_\bullet), \phi)$) is \emph{$k$-step} if $\ns$ is $k$-step. \end{defn} Thus the action of $G$ on $\ns$ is defined by $g\cdot x:= \phi(g)\, (x)$.
 Note that $(\ns,G,\phi)$ can be viewed as a measure-preserving system by equipping $\ns$ with its Haar probability measure $\mu_{\ns}$, which is invariant under any translation.
 We say that the nilspace system is \emph{ergodic} if $G$ acts ergodically relative to $\mu_X$.
 We can now obtain the main result of this section. \begin{theorem} Let $(G,G_\bullet)$ be a finite-degree filtered group acting ergodically on a Borel probability space $\varOmega$.
-Then for each $k$, the $k$-th Host-Kra factor of $(\varOmega, (G,G_\bullet))$ is isomorphic to the ergodic $k$-step filtered nilspace system $\big(\ns_k, (G,G_\bullet), \wh{\gamma_k}\big)$, with $\ns_k$, $\wh{\gamma_k}$ as given by Theorem \ref{thm:k-level-erg}. \end{theorem} \begin{proof} By Theorem \ref{thm:nilaction} the Host-Kra couplings associated with the given system form a cubic coupling, and the action of each group $\cu^n(G_\bullet)$ on $\Omega^{\db{n}}$ preserves $\mu^{\db{n}}$.
-Applying Theorem \ref{thm:k-level-erg} we obtain that the $k$-th Host-Kra factor of $(\varOmega, (G,G_\bullet))$ is isomorphic to $\big(\ns_k, (G,G_\bullet), \wh{\gamma_k}\big)$.
+Then for each $k$, the $k$-th Host--Kra factor of $(\varOmega, (G,G_\bullet))$ is isomorphic to the ergodic $k$-step filtered nilspace system $\big(\ns_k, (G,G_\bullet), \wh{\gamma_k}\big)$, with $\ns_k$, $\wh{\gamma_k}$ as given by Theorem \ref{thm:k-level-erg}. \end{theorem} \begin{proof} By Theorem \ref{thm:nilaction} the Host--Kra couplings associated with the given system form a cubic coupling, and the action of each group $\cu^n(G_\bullet)$ on $\Omega^{\db{n}}$ preserves $\mu^{\db{n}}$.
+Applying Theorem \ref{thm:k-level-erg} we obtain that the $k$-th Host--Kra factor of $(\varOmega, (G,G_\bullet))$ is isomorphic to $\big(\ns_k, (G,G_\bullet), \wh{\gamma_k}\big)$.
 The ergodicity of this system follows from that of $(\varOmega, (G,G_\bullet))$. \end{proof} Recall from \cite[Chapter 11, \S 1.1]{HKbook} that if $L$ is a $k$-step nilpotent Lie group, with a lattice $\Gamma$, with Haar measure $\mu$ on $L/\Gamma$, and $T:L/\Gamma\to L/\Gamma$ is a transformation $x\mapsto \tau\cdot x$ for some $\tau\in L$, then $(L/\Gamma,\mu,T)$ is a (measure theoretic) \emph{$k$-step nilsystem}.
-There is a natural generalization to multiple transformations: for a discrete group $G$, we say that $(L/\Gamma, \mu, G)$ is a nilsystem if $G$ acts on $L/\Gamma$ via a group homomorphism $\phi : G\to L$, i.e. $(g, x)\mapsto \phi(g)\cdot x$.
+There is a natural generalization to multiple transformations: for a discrete group $G$, we say that $(L/\Gamma, \mu, G)$ is a nilsystem if $G$ acts on $L/\Gamma$ via a group homomorphism $\phi : G\to L$, i.e.\ $(g, x)\mapsto \phi(g)\cdot x$.
 Turning $L/\Gamma$ into a nilspace using the natural cube structure (see \cite[Proposition 1.1.2]{Cand:Notes2}), and noting that $x\mapsto \tau\cdot x$ is then a translation in $\tran(L/\Gamma)$, we see that nilsystems are examples of nilspace systems.
 It turns out that the latter systems can often be usefully expressed in terms of the former.
-For example, from the existing theory of compact nilspaces it follows that an ergodic nilspace system whose group of translations is finitely generated is an inverse limit of nilsystems.
-This is proved in \cite[Theorem 5.2]{CGS}, and can also be derived from \cite[Theorem 1.29]{GMV3}.
-Thus, Theorem \ref{thm:ergthyapp} yields the following generalization of the Host-Kra structure theorem \cite[Theorem 10.1]{HK}.
+For example, from the existing theory of compact nilspaces it follows that every ergodic nilspace system $(\ns,G,\phi)$ with finitely generated group $G$ is an inverse limit of nilsystems.
+This is proved in \cite[Theorem 5.1]{CGS}, and can also be derived from \cite[Theorem 1.29]{GMV3}.
+Thus, Theorem \ref{thm:ergthyapp} yields the following generalization of the Host--Kra structure theorem \cite[Theorem 10.1]{HK}.